-Everyone is now responsible for registering themselves to vote.
-If you have moved house in the last 12 months or do not know if you are registered, you can register to vote online here now.
+The way you register to vote changed in 2014 and everyone is now responsible for registering themselves to vote.
+If you have moved house recently and haven't re-registered, register to vote now.

 - You must be on the electoral register to vote in the UK Parliamentary Election and Local Election on 7 May 2015

 - By law, you must register to vote or you could be fined up to £80

 - If you are not on the register you may find it harder to get a loan, mortgage, finance agreement, or even a mobile phone contract as the register is used by credit reference agencies

 You can register to vote if you are: